partmor/SDC-Traffic-Sign-Classifier/writeup.md

 | **Output**				| Fully connected layer	|43 units| 1x43
 | 	| Softmax	| | 1x43

-The multi-scale architecture was chosen since it outperforms single-scale architectures like LeNet-5 for this particular problem.
-From my experience with this project, tweaking the modified Lenet-5 (and similar architectures) could hardly take the model beyond the 0.93 validation accuracy challenge threshold; using the MS model, this could be accomplished after less than 10 epochs, with a lower training accuracy, i.e, with a lower propensity to overfitting.

 ### Model training

 The objective loss function to minimize is the **cross entropy** over the training set.
 This function is minimized using the **Adam optimizer**, a method that computes adaptive learning rates for each parameter.
 [Kingma et al., 2014](https://arxiv.org/abs/1412.6980), show empirically that Adam compares favorably to other adaptive learning-method algorithms.